 1. Place a direct link on your Council’s home page

-A seemingly obvious thing to point out, but this is an easy way to boost the success of your consultation.
+A seemingly obvious thing to point out, but this is an easy way to boost the success of your Simulator.
 The home page is invariably the busiest on a Council’s website.
-Even if a resident is logging on for some other reason, they might see the link to your budget consultation and click through to it.
+Even if a resident is logging on for some other reason, they might see the link to your Simulator and click through to it.

 2. Make the most of council newsletters, staff, visitors etc

-Residents expect to hear from Councils through newsletters - which makes it an effective way to let them know about your Budget Simulator.
-Be sure to include the URL of the Simulator and explain the benefits of engaging on the budget.
+Residents expect to hear from Councils through newsletters - which makes it an effective way to let them know about your Simulator.
+Be sure to include the URL of the Simulator and explain the benefits of engaging with it.

-Council staff tend to be some of the most actively engaged of all local residents, ensure your internal comms like emails or staff newsletters are utilised to spread the word.
+Council staff tend to be some of the most actively engaged of all local residents, ensure your internal comms like emails or staff newsletters are used to spread the word.

 Visitors to your offices are a great target for promotion: put a banner up in reception, display posters or hand out flyers in busy places.